tehwalris/forest/doc/interesting-commit-notes.md

     - note: argument value is not a constant, but comes from the scope
     - note: argument value is different at one call site
   - same insertion in multiple locations (5)
+    - note: append to condition of if statement
 - 9714f3e3cee2f49c6fa5e828e2f1e7f45953ef40
   - add required argument (2)
-  - same edit in multiple locations (2)
+  - specialized edit (2)
     - note: edit applies to the function calls where the required argument was just added
+    - note: duplicate and modify an if statement branch
   - note: this commit also uses the "convert arguments to destructure" refactor, which is not counted as a multi-cursor edit
 - a325fd599819af5211d36ccda90ff23271d6572e
   - delete a declaration and everything related (20)
     - note: delete interface and all usages with the least deletions possible
     - note: 17/20 deletions are initializers for an abstract property
 - 1bcb5ee068f32b1247ea846322f3210c94360fca
-  - same edit in multiple locations (10)
+  - specialized edit (10)
     - note: adding `clone` method to every `Node`
+    - note: writing the method body requires using information from constructor
-  - same edit in multiple locations (12)
+  - specialized edit (12)
     - note: assigning `id` whenever a `Node` is constructed
 - d6f74b4278a45d88edb2744e248358fd7965c576
   - rename-like replace (5)
     - note: wrapping in property access
     - note: the type which gets wrapped is used an array element
     - note: some wrapped accesses are direct and some are aliased through a variable
-  - same edit in multiple locations (4)
+  - specialized edit (4)
     - note: adjust every call to a function whose argument got wrapped
 - 63f77cd89b3e41803ac6d691b631798c3cc73474
   - same insertion in multiple locations (2)
     - note: write two if statement branches with content
     - note: a small area is later modified separately for each cursor
 - 1f63a0329da6edc7d467cd4cff3f32f2f16243c1
-  - same edit in multiple locations (3)
+  - specialized edit (3)
     - note: adjust every call to a function whose argument got wrapped
 - f3ad92f06aa290ef34a9ecd4554f675bedde6992
   - note: not really solvable with multi cursor
   - note: same identifier gets added in multiple locations, but for different purposes
 - c73ecb4552f267e4d3b5d7bef5fca4bfec9a5c15
-  - same edit in multiple locations (2)
+  - specialized edit (2)
     - note: quite interesting, because multiple parts of the AST which are linked by an expression are combined
 - 12d1c5ef1e9db5379a0da555b1061a7747f34cf3
   - rename-like replace (14)